GLOBAL MARKETS-Shares, bond yields slip on sour trade deal sentiment

 U.S. stocks traded little changed as investors eyed an improving economic outlook.
 But fears of a pending recession have lessened, a reason why the spread between short- and long-term Treasury yields has widened, said Joseph LaVorgna, chief economist for the Americas at French bank Natixis in New York.
 "You're going to see the market move higher.
 We're going to consolidate and move higher because the fundamentals are pretty solid and that means that you're going to get 10-year notes up over 2%," LaVorgna said.

 Emerging markets were hammered as anti-government protesters dug in across Hong Kong and set the stage for further confrontation as police said violence in the city had reached a "very dangerous and even deadly level."
-MSCI's emerging markets equity index lost 1.23% and its emerging markets currency index fell 0.42%, both the biggest one-day declines since late August.
+MSCI's emerging markets equity index lost 1.31% and its emerging markets currency index fell 0.46%, both their biggest one-day declines since late August.

+The Swiss franc rallied to a one-month high against the euro as hedge funds unwound some of their negative bets against the currency and as appetite for risky assets faltered due to the intensifying unrest in Hong Kong.
+Against the euro, the franc gained as much as 0.5% versus the euro to 1.0881 francs per euro, strengthening to its highest levels since Oct.
+9 while it gained by almost a similar margin against the dollar.

-Powell's comments on the U.S. economy also supported prices.
-Brent crude futures rose 11 cents to $62.17 a barrel, while U.S. West Texas Intermediate crude rose 42 cents to $57.22 a barrel.
+Powell's comments on the U.S. economy also supported energy prices, but a second-day view of Trump's remarks encouraged a flight to quality.
+Brent crude futures rose 31 cents to settle at $62.37 a barrel, while U.S. West Texas Intermediate crude settled up 32 cents at $57.12 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)